dutykh/1DWaveTank/UserGuide.md

 - **`muscl.m`**: Implements the 2nd-order Monotonic Upstream-centered Scheme for Conservation Laws (MUSCL).
 This is a widely used, robust scheme.
 It requires a slope limiter function (specified via `cfg.reconstruct.limiter`, e.g., `@reconstruct.limiters.minmod`) to prevent oscillations.
 Similar to WENO5, it can operate component-wise or use a characteristic decomposition (`cfg.reconstruct.characteristic = true`).
 - **`ppm.m`**: Implements the 3rd-order Piecewise Parabolic Method (PPM).
 It offers high accuracy in smooth regions and robust shock-capturing.
 Supports both component-wise and characteristic-based reconstruction (controlled by `cfg.reconstruct.ppm_mode`).
 Requires `ng >= 2` ghost cells.
 - **`mp5.m`**: Implements the 5th-order Monotonicity Preserving (MP5) scheme.
 Based on Suresh & Huynh (1997), it achieves 5th-order accuracy in smooth regions while strictly preserving monotonicity near discontinuities using specialized limiters.
 Supports both component-wise and characteristic-based reconstruction (controlled by `cfg.reconstruct.mp5_mode`, default is 'characteristic').
 Requires `ng >= 3` ghost cells.
+- **`cweno.m`**: Implements the Central Weighted Essentially Non-Oscillatory (CWENO) method.
+Uses a central optimal stencil and two sub-stencils for each interface, achieving high-order accuracy with fewer points than traditional WENO.
+It is especially accurate at smooth extrema and robust near discontinuities.
+Supports both component-wise and characteristic-based reconstruction (controlled by `cfg.reconstruct.cweno_mode`), with characteristic mode using Roe-averaged eigenvectors.
+Falls back to first-order at boundaries and handles dry states robustly.
 - **`thinc.m`**: Implements the THINC (Tangent of Hyperbola for Interface Capturing) method.
 Supports both component-wise and characteristic-based reconstruction (controlled by `cfg.reconstruct.characteristic`).
 The characteristic mode uses Roe-averaged eigenvectors for improved shock resolution.
 Robust boundary handling is ensured by clamping stencil indices within valid bounds.
+- **`cweno.m`**: Implements the Central Weighted Essentially Non-Oscillatory (CWENO) method (Levy, Puppo & Russo, 1999).
+Supports both component-wise and characteristic-based reconstruction (controlled by `cfg.reconstruct.cweno_mode`).
+CWENO uses a central optimal stencil and two sub-stencils for each interface, achieving high-order accuracy and improved performance at smooth extrema with fewer points than traditional WENO.
+Characteristic mode leverages Roe-averaged eigenvectors for robust shock capturing.
+Near boundaries, the method falls back to first-order.
+Water depths are enforced non-negative, and dry states are handled robustly.
 - **`+limiters`**: A sub-package containing various slope limiter functions (`minmod.m`, `vanleer.m`, `mc.m`, `superbee.m`) for use with the MUSCL scheme.
 The choice of limiter affects the scheme's accuracy and dissipative properties.

 ### 7.2.
 Slope Limiters (`+reconstruct/+limiters`)